alemarco96/DECAF/INSTALLATION_GUIDE.md

   * [t5-base-canard](https://huggingface.co/castorini/t5-base-canard)

-- In case a model is not needed anymore, its folder inside the `models/transformers` directory can be deleted.
+- In case a model is not needed anymore, its folder inside the `template/models/transformers` directory can be deleted.

 ### Download all AllenNLP models

 This step is required only if the `AllenNLP` rewriter is employed, otherwise it can be safely skipped.
-In affirmative cases, make sure to create the `allennlp_spacy_transformers` virtual environment as well.
+In such case, make sure to create the `allennlp_spacy_transformers` virtual environment as well.

 - For each model, repeat these steps: